 I am an Engineer with several years of experience in operation, automation and scaling.
 In my last 3 companies I helped them to move from a monolithic mindset to a fully automated, scalable and cost effective system.
 I love cleaning and simplifying.

-tl;dr: go, gprc, protobuf, terraform, kubernetes, docker, helm, cloud-functions, tensorflow and tfserving, graph databases
+tl;dr: go, gprc, protobuf, terraform, kubernetes, docker, helm, cloud-functions, tensorflow and tfserving, graph databases, istio, knative

-Here I had a chance to learn more about machine-learning and tensforflow.
-I was also able to practice how to manage costs in cloud even further by managing a large cluster of graph dtabases and rdbms (dgraph, mysql) in kubernetes using short-lived (preemptible) servers.
+Here I had a chance to learn more about machine-learning and tensorflow.
+I was also able to practice how to manage costs in cloud even further by managing a large cluster of graph databases and rdbms (dgraph, mysql) in kubernetes using short-lived (preemptible) servers.
 I also had a chance to use graph databases in large scale in production which was a great experience.

 tl;dr: go, terraform, ansible, docker, kubernetes, aerospike, redis, postgres.

 This time in Travel audience I joined the Devops team.
 We established our kubernetes cluster and moved our apps.
 This time I learned more about automation and scaling specially tricks of handling our DB setup in kubernetes (Redis, Aeorspike and Postgres) I introduced concept of using short-living server (preemptible) in our kubernetes cluster for a cost effective cloud setup.

 I moved on eventually as in my job I am looking for a mix role that I can apply my coding skills as much as my devops and DBA skills.